gjbex/training-material/CPlusPlus/Numerics/README.md

 # What is it?
 1. `complex.cpp`: illustration using complex numbers and `valarray`.
 1. `julia.cpp`: more interesting example of complex number arithmetic.
+1. `plot_julia.plt`: gnuplot script to plot the Julia set.
 1. `limits.cpp`: illustrates limits for integer and floating point types, as well as test for infinity and NaN.
 1. `random.cpp`: example of generating a seed using a random device, to